 X and Instagram: @TAG_POCwriters

-This subcommittee is dedicated to supporting POC Writers in their careers as well as offering community.
+This subcommittee is dedicated to supporting POC Writers in their careers, as well as offering community.

 - Networking/Events